petsc/petsc/doc/faq/index.rst

 all the hypre options used and ``-help | grep boomeramg`` to see all the command line options.

-How Do I Use PETSc For Domain Decomposition?
+How do I use PETSc for Domain Decomposition?
 --------------------------------------------

 PETSc includes Additive Schwarz methods in the suite of preconditioners under the umbrella